Free Shipping on Orders $35+

 Abelmoschus esculentus

 Angola Prison is an open-pollinated variety of okra grown on the Angola Prison Farm in Louisiana.
 The variety was reportedly selected because it remains relatively short (~5 feet), allowing the guards to keep an eye on the prisoners while they are working the okra field.
-Plants produce excellent yield of ribbed, green pods that are best picked when 4 to 5 inches in length.
-The tender pods have a great flavor and are well-suited for pickling, frying,... read more
+Plants produce excellent yields of ribbed, green pods that are best picked when 4 to 5 inches in length.
+The tender pods have a great flavor and are well-suited for pickling, frying... read more

 read less